bagley2014/marvel-snap-scrapr/README.md

 ## How to use it

 Ensure Python is installed, then in the project's root directory, run `pip install -r requirements.txt`.

-In the directory where the data should be saved (e.g. src/assets), run `python scrapr.py`.
+The script is run like `python scrapr.py` and, unless modified, will save the files in a subdirectory of the working directory.
+Therefore, it's best to run the script from the directory the output files should be in (e.g. src/assets) rather than running the script from its own root directory.